FrostyLabs/40210534-Lightweight-Crypto/golang-code/README.md

 ```

-Note: I used the present repo suggested in the [GoDoc](https://godoc.org/github.com/yi-jiayu/PRESENT.go).
-The GitHub repository is [here](https://github.com/yi-jiayu/PRESENT.go), used at commit `3a4450fb5c2634b2fdc1443c3d0eef0538a529b1`
+**Note**: I used the present repo suggested in the [GoDoc](https://godoc.org/github.com/yi-jiayu/PRESENT.go).
+The GitHub repository is [here](https://github.com/yi-jiayu/PRESENT.go), used at commit `3a4450fb5c2634b2fdc1443c3d0eef0538a529b1`.